nmmichalak/novum_R_ganum/pcurve_bias_representative_sig_effects/pcurve_bias_representative_sig_effects.md

 ![](pcurve_bias_representative_sig_effects_files/figure-html/unnamed-chunk-14-1.png)<!-- -->

-> the average effect size is just as they said—the simple average of the true effects, more or less
+> the average effect size is just as they said—the simple average of the average true effects, more or less

 # Example 2
 > triple the cell size used for the study design with the larger effect size. still equal numbers of *p* < .05 results